 Fundraisers

-Saffron Walden’s Suzanne Leader, who works in children’s mental health for the NHS, is running the 2026 London Marathon.
+Saffron Walden’s Suzanne Leader, who works in children’s mental health for the NHS, is running the 2026 London Marathon in support of Mind in West Essex.

 It will be Suzanne’s first marathon (what an event to do it in!) and by fundraising for us, she is supporting a cause close to her heart personally and professionally.